johnli25/MOM-Microcontroller-Based-Occupancy-Monitoring-System-/notebooks/john/README.md

 ## 2022-10-18: Implementation details and Assigning locker

 - We started writing the hardware arduino code for our project (Franklin started this) and cloud/AWS side of our project (Vish and I started looking and writing implementations for this)
+- We also got a locker assigned to us, but it currently does not work.